-Each course team programme area must have a sufficient number of designated assessors, internal verifier(s)/moderator(s) according to need.
+Each course team programme area must have enough designated assessors, internal verifier(s)/moderator(s) according to need.
 It is the responsibility of individual internal verifiers, moderators and assessors to ensure that award body requirements are met.
 All internal verifiers, moderators and assessors must be familiar with, understand and fulfil the following requirements for internal verification and moderation: